mrspecht/mrspecht/README.md

 I’m Andre Specht, an Instructor and Developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
-With a background in education, coding, and design, I’m passionate about making complex topics easier to understand and creating learning experiences that truly make an impact.
+With a background in education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that truly make a difference.

-Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for roles in software development and digital innovation.
+Over the years, I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for careers in software development and digital innovation.
 Currently, I mentor future developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.

-Beyond empowering learning and growth, I’ve built everything from personal websites to more complex web applications.
-These real-world experiences keep my problem-solving skills sharp and continue to shape the practical insights I share with learners across Canada.
+My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
+Beyond helping people grow and succeed, I stay active as a developer — building everything from personal websites to complex web applications.
+These real-world experiences keep my problem-solving skills sharp and continuously shape the practical insights I bring to my teaching.

 <br />